robnolen/aws-scaling-threat-detection-workshop/docs/index.md

 Please use the **us-west-2 (Oregon)** region for this workshop.

 ## Modules

+This workshop is broken up into the four modules below:

 1. [Environment Build and Configuration](./01-environment-setup.md)
 2. [Attack Simulation](./02-attack-simulation.md)
 3. [Detection and Remediation](./03-detection-and-remediation.md)